 As other researchers have done in their own areas, I thought I'd take a look at the kinds of places where Shuck and his ilk are said to walk, and where the encounters place him - because they're not by any means always the same.

 Legends, by their very nature, are often not very precise as to where an event is supposed to happen - and surprisingly, some of the first-hand accounts aren't either.
 Nevertheless, I've done my best with what I have, and have listed the results below:

 Breaking these down a little to see if there are any 'significant' sites amongst them gives the following meagre list:

 In only 18 places could I find instances where encounters actually took place at the same (or approximately same) locations where there was an alleged haunting of a dog.
 (And, as with other legends, there's always the possibility that the event came first, and the legend afterwards.)
 Also, the notion that many paracanines are tied to a specific location, appearing time after time on the same spot or stretch of road, doesn't really stand up to scrutiny.
-I can only find 8 cases where a dog has appeared at the same place on more than one occasion - and in one of those cases it involved the same person each time, suggesting a more subjective rationale for the experiences.
+I can only find 10 cases where a dog has appeared at or very near the same place on more than one occasion - and in two of those cases it involved the same person each time, suggesting a more subjective rationale for the experiences.